-A: No. We are planning for limited attendance, asking you to RSVP to attend in-person, and spacing seats to allow for social distancing.
+A: No. We are planning for limited attendance and will be spacing seats to allow for social distancing.
 The first row of chairs at the front of Bell Hall will be set back from the stage.
 Rows and clusters of chairs will be set farther apart than usual.
 Weather permitting, we plan to open as many windows as we can, prop doors, and run the overhead fans.

 Q: Can we bring food or drink inside?

 A: Yes.
 We will set up for an outdoor Coffee Hour after the 10am service on the patio in front of Bell Hall.
 Since there is not a current mask requirement, you may bring food and drink back into Bell Hall.